11 Jun The Ins and Outs of Discovery in Florida Family Law Cases

 Requests for Admissions

 A request for admission is when one party requests that the other party admit, under oath, to the truth of certain facts or the genuineness of specific documents.
-These request are most often used to save time and narrow focus.
+These requests are most often used to save time and narrow focus.

 What if Either Party is Non-Compliant?